Frequently Asked Questions

 Dietitians base their dietary recommendations on the Canada Food Guide.
-They are trained in the mainstream sciences and depend on scientific research studies in which to base their recommendations.
+They are trained in the mainstream sciences and depend on scientific research studies on which to base their recommendations.
 You often find them working in hospitals in association with doctors to provide dietary guidelines to treat patients once they have been diagnosed with an illness.
-Dietitians have been known to recommend things like artificial sweeteners, and they are not likely to promote organic and hormone free products.
-Much of their educational funding comes from major food manufactures such as the Dairy
+Much of their educational funding comes from major food manufactures such as the Dairy Board.

-A Holistic Nutritional Consultant takes the holistic approach and deals with the whole person.
+A Holistic Nutritional Consultant takes an overall approach and deals with the whole person.
 They work toward getting to the root cause of the illness or imbalance and help the body to heal itself.
 They base their recommendations on a variety of symptoms that represent the early stages of illness before they develop into more serious problems.
 They consider not only food quality, but also stress levels, exercise, and lifestyle.
-Since everyone is biochemically unique, Nutritional Therapists deal with each person individually, offering recommendations specific to their personal needs.
-No two people are ever treated the same.
-They will make suggestions for lifestyle changes, food choices and nutritional supplement suggestions.
-Nutritional Consultants look at the long-term impact and implications of additives, preservatives, and pesticides, and are critical of short-term studies that suggest these chemicals are safe for human consumption.
+Since everyone is biochemically unique, Holistic Nutritional Consultants deal with each person individually, offering recommendations specific to their personal needs.
+They look at the long-term impact and implications of additives, preservatives, and pesticides, and are critical of short-term studies that suggest these chemicals are safe for human consumption.